ajeethadithya/-Mattermost-Productivity-Chat-Bot/REPORT.md

 1. *create meeting*
 2. *show meetings*

-The bot enables the users to schedule meetings by specifying the duration (start and end date, start and end time).
+The bot enables the users to schedule meetings by specifying the name, description and duration (start and end date, start and end time).
 These meetings are updated on the users Google Calendar account.
-Additionally, these meetings can be viewed on the channel as well as the calendar.
+Additionally, these meetings can be viewed on the channel as well as the calendar by entering the "view meetings" command.

 * *create meeting*